apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Jailed Russian opposition leader Navalny ‘relieved’ after ‘exhausting’ 20-day prison transfer**
+**Eating a low-carb diet based on meat?
+You may gain weight later on, study finds**

-You can read more about it [here](https://www.cnn.com/2023/12/27/europe/alexey-navalny-russia-prison-message-intl-hnk/index.html).
+You can read more about it [here](https://www.cnn.com/2023/12/27/health/low-carb-weight-loss-over-time-wellness/index.html).

 ## Requirements
 - Python 3.8